Today [Wednesday 15th November], we are co-hosting with MSD a parliamentary awareness event at Westminster and delivering a very important message:

 Roy Castle Lung Cancer Foundation has been at the forefront of screening for decades, long before any other charity was interested in lung cancer, and it is our commitment and research funding which has formed the basis of screening today.

-“But the reason we are here today is to deliver a very important message.
-As momentous as screening is, it does not solve the problem.
-Lung cancer is not fixed screening is being implemented and our focus now is firmly on improving early diagnosis beyond screening.
+“But we are here today to share an important message.
+Screening is momentous, but it does not solve the problem.
+Lung cancer is not fixed now screening exists.
+We must push early diagnosis beyond screening.

-“If you have lungs, you can get lung cancer, and everyone deserves the opportunity to be diagnosed as quickly as possible.
+“If you have lungs, you can get lung cancer.
+Everyone deserves a fast path to diagnosis.

 However, not all patients are being given the option for these new treatments.
 In fact, there is a significant discrepancy in testing for these mutations.